-- C. The materials subject to unit member review under Section 11.B are not to include ratings, reports, or records which were (1) obtained prior to the employment of the person involved; (2) prepared by identifiable examination members; or (3) obtained in connection with a promotional examination. - D. Every unit member shall have the right to inspect such materials upon request, provided that the request is made at a time when such person is not actually required to render instructional services to the District. - E. Information of a derogatory nature except material mentioned in Section 11.C shall not be entered or filed unless and until the unit member is given notice and an opportunity to review and comment thereon.
-A unit member shall have the right to enter, and have attached to any derogatory statement, his/her own comments thereon.
+- C. The materials subject to unit member review under Section 1 LB are not to include ratings, reports, or records which were (1) obtained prior to the employment of the person involved; (2) prepared by identifiable examination members; or (3) obtained in connection with a promotional examination. - D. Every unit member shall have the right to inspect such materials upon request, provided that the request is made at a time when such person is not actually required to render instructional services to the District. - E. Information of a derogatory nature except material mentioned in Section 11.C shall not be entered or filed unless and until the unit member is given notice and an opportunity to review and comment thereon.
+A unit member shall have the right to enter and have attached to any derogatory statement. his/her own comments thereon.
 Such review shall take place during normal business hours, and the unit member shall be released from duty for this purpose without salary reduction. - F. A unit member may be accompanied by a representative of his/her choice while making an inspection of his/her personnel file.
 Also, a unit member may authorize a representative to inspect the personnel file in his/her behalf.
 Such authorization shall be in writing on the appropriate form provided by the District. - G. Any inspection of personnel records made by a unit member or his/her designated representative shall be made in the presence of the person responsible for the safekeeping of the personnel files.

-12. Complaints Which May Affect Unit Member Evaluation
+12. Complaints Which May Affect Unit Member

-- A. Any complaint made to a Board member or administrator by a member of the public which may affect a unit member's evaluation shall be brought to the immediate attention of the unit member in an informal conference - B. The unit member may request a meeting with the involved parties.
-An Association representative shall be present at said meeting if the unit member requests such participation. - C. Public complaints shall be processed in accordance with the provisions of Governing Board Policy 5060.
+- A. Any complaint made to a Board member or administrator by a member of the public shall be brought to the immediate attention of the unit member in an informal conference. - B. The unit member may request a meeting with the involved parties.
+An Association representative shall be present at said meeting if the unit member requests such participation. - C. Public complaints shall be processed in accordance with relevant Governing Board policies.